Skip to content

 }

-Enough theory—let's do a practical comparison experiment.
-We will use GBench to test the performance differences of three synchronization schemes under the same workload: std::mutex, spinlock, and a std::atomic CAS loop.
-The test scenario is multiple threads concurrently incrementing a shared counter—this is the simplest but most classic concurrent microbenchmark.
+Enough theory, let's do a real comparison experiment.
+We will use GBench to test the performance differences of three synchronization schemes under the same workload: std::mutex, spinlock, and std::atomic CAS loop.
+The test scenario is multiple threads concurrently incrementing a shared counter—the simplest but most classic concurrent micro-benchmark.

 #include <benchmark/benchmark.h>